moaburke/PasswordManager/README.md

 6. **Copy Password to Clipboard**:
    - After generating a password, it is automatically copied to your clipboard for easy pasting into other applications.

-7. **Review Saved Data**:
+7. **Search Saved Data:**:
-- The application saves the entered details in `data.txt`, which you can open using any text editor (e.g., Notepad, VSCode) to review your saved passwords.
+- Use the **"Search"** button to retrieve saved credentials for a specific website.
+If the website exists, its email and password will be displayed, and the password will be copied to your clipboard.

+## Updates

+- **Version 1.1** (17 Oct 2024):
+  - Switched from saving data in a `.txt` file to a `JSON` file for better structure and management.
+  - Added error handling using `try-except` blocks to manage file-related issues.
+  - Enforced title case for website names to ensure consistency when saving and searching.
+  - Added a search feature to retrieve saved passwords for specific websites.

 **Files**:
-- Saves password data in `data.txt`.
+- Saves password data in `data.json` for structured storage.
 - Uses `logo.png` as the application logo.